AdobeDocs/experience-platform.en/help/rtcdp/b2b-sample-use-case.md

 >
 >The Real-time CDP Business to Business Edition is currently in beta.
 The documentation and the functionality are subject to change.

-The Real-time Customer Data Platform B2B Edition has expanded existing Real-time CDP and Experience Platform offerings to support B2B data and workflows.
+The Real-time Customer Data Platform B2B Edition is expanding the existing [!DNL Real-time CDP] and Adobe Experience Platform offerings to support B2B data and workflows.
 This example use case demonstrates the additional benefits provided by the B2B Edition.
 They include:

 - Unify person and account data from different siloed data sources to produce a comprehensive view that enables a better understanding of the customers and more accurate segmentation.
 See the documentation on creating XDM schema relationships for use with varied B2B sources for more information.
   <!-- PLACEHOLDER [creating XDM schema relationships]() -->